wheatleyinabox/9999999/README.md

 Basically a personal blog!
 ### Categories
 * Writing (that isn't Imposter Syndrome)
-* Diary/Journal
+* Journal
 * Discussion Board
-    * Talking about anything
+    * Talking about anything I feel like lol

 # Other Projects
 ## Text Effects